Kyakhta trade: Route

 The trade route followed the usual route to Irkutsk, by flatboat across Lake Baikal, and south by poling up the Selenge River past Selinginsk.
 Near the mouth of the Chikoy River at a place called Strelka or Petropavlovsk goods were loaded onto carts and carried south to Kyakhta where caravans were assembled or goods bartered.
 Much barter was done at Kyakhta during the winter and Chinese goods were shipped west when the rivers melted.
 From the 1760s the overland route from Yekaterinburg began to replace the Siberian rivers.
 When the ground was frozen solid this might take 70 or 80 days.
 Later in the century furs from Russian-America were sent via Okhotsk and Yakutsk to Kyakhta.

-To the south the route went south to Urga, southeast to Kalgan on the Great Wall and then Peking.
+To the south the route went south to Urga, southeast to Kalgan on the Great Wall and then Beijing.
 The crossing of the Gobi took at least 30 to 40 days.
 The second state caravan followed the Kerulen River east, but this was not repeated.
 A round trip on the route might take from one to three years.

 The state caravans

 The treaty said that caravans would be three years apart.
 There were six state caravans from Kyakhta between 1727 and 1760.
-At Peking the caravan leaders dealt with diplomacy, the Russian church in Peking and the few Russian students who were there to learn Manchu and Chinese.
+At Beijing the caravan leaders dealt with diplomacy, the Russian church in Beijing and the few Russian students who were there to learn Manchu and Chinese.
 The leader often had an audience with the Emperor.